mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 # Clean Architecture and Domain Driven Design Template

 This repository is a template for an application created using **Clean Architecture**, utilizing **building blocks from Domain-Driven Design**.
 Read and write operations have been separated according to the **CQRS** pattern.
+System observability is ensured by the implementation of OpenTelemetry and the Aspire Dashboard.
 Additionally, you'll find implementations of design patterns such as mediator, factory, strategy, and several others.

 ## Table of contents